rebeccacamejo/ml-foundations/05_nlp_basics/README.md

 # 05 ‑ NLP Basics

 This section introduces natural language processing (NLP) workflows using two fundamental text representation techniques: **Bag‑of‑Words (BoW)** and **TF‑IDF**.
-Because our environment doesn't provide access to large text corpora, we construct a small sample dataset of positive and negative reviews to demonstrate sentiment classification.
+I constructed a small sample dataset of positive and negative reviews to demonstrate sentiment classification.

 The first notebook uses a simple BoW representation with logistic regression, while the second employs TF‑IDF weighting and a linear support vector machine.
 These models illustrate how text can be transformed into numerical features and fed into classic machine‑learning algorithms.
-Understanding these basics lays the groundwork for more advanced architectures like transformers.
+Understanding these basics lays the groundwork for more advanced architectures like transformers  (checkout my repo llms-from-scratch-exercises).

 ## Industry applications